Power over Ethernet (PoE): How it Works in Access Control

 PoE enabled switches is a network switch that has a built in injection and simply connects the other network devices helping to detect their compatibility.
 PoE injector is used to make the regular non-PoE Network Links compatible by adding PoE capability.
 Powered patch panels, PoE splitters, and single port injectors are some other solutions that support a healthy PoE network.
 The types of products needed will depend on the device like it is shown in the image below.

-Benefits of PoE
+Benefits of PoE for offices and commercial facilities

 Access control systems that utilize the components of POE have been introduced a few years ago.
 The evolution of access solutions into systems that use IP protocols, POE, and structured cable was inevitable.
 This infrastructure leverages the existing IT network system and also eliminates the need for a local source of power.
 This helps in consolidating the cost.
 With single POE cable being used installation is easier and takes less time.